 Sabyinyo Silverback Lodge property extends over some 7 hectares (about 17 acres) and is a heaven for all kinds of local birds that do not easily thrive in the surrounding agricultural plots, where natural shelter is rare and disturbance by human activity high.
 Over 40 species of birds (of which a few species and or subspecies are endemic to the Albertine Rift forests) have been identified on and around Sabyinyo Silverback Lodge.

 We can arrange escorted walks in the area around Sabyinyo Silverback Lodge.
 These walks are lead by our staff members and provide a fascinating introduction into daily rural life in the Volcanoes area.
-We also have four good quality and well serviced mountain bikes available at the lodge for guests to use.
+We also have three good quality and well serviced mountain bikes available at the lodge for guests to use.
 We can arrange for one of our staff members to take guests on an escorted mountain bike ride to explore the local area.
 The staff members are keen mountain bikers and share their enthusiasm and knowledge of the local area during the excursion.

 Iby’iwacu cultural village is located 15 minutes drive from Sabyinyo Silverback Lodge and is an interesting cultural excursion.
 The village convinced ex poachers to turn their back on poaching and instead perform for visitors.
 Visiting the village you can discover the traditional house of a local king, watch an authentic medicine man prepare herbal mixtures, try your hand at bow and arrow shooting or enjoy cultural dances and drumming performed by people from the local area.